openshift/instaslice-operator/README.md

   name: foo-operator.base
   annotations:
     alm-examples:
-	# other annotaions can be placed here
+    # other annotations can be placed here
 spec:
   displayName: Instaslice
   version: 0.0.2